 From there, you may want to create social media profiles for your business, especially on professional sites such as LinkedIn.
 Some freelance writers even create their own websites that they are able to direct clients to.
 Whatever resources you use to develop an online presence, make sure it is as professional and broad as possible.

-When you first start your freelance writing career, the number of jobs and projects you have available to apply for may almost be overwhelming.
+When you first start your freelance writing career, the number of writing blog jobs and projects you have available to apply for may almost be overwhelming.
 No matter what the topic is, chances are there is someone out there who is willing to pay someone to write about it.

 Of course, some topics are more popular than others, but the fact remains that the range of freelance writing projects posted online is vast.